cjmet/AhMediaPlayer/README.md

 <br>

 ## Dev Blog
+* General cleanup and organization.
+Updated double-tap gesture loading.
+It should be a little safer now.
 * I think I'm gonna call this Version 0.1.
 Then mostly work on fixing bugs, cleaning things up, refactoring, and organizing code.
 * **Warning** Negative Padding can be dangerous.
   * Cause a crash if you also set IsVisble=False.
   * Some elements won't accept it at all or always crash.
-  * Others it works with so long as you don't zero them out, aka padding has be be less than half the smallest dimension / 2 - 1.
+  * Others it works with so long as you don't zero them out, as in negative padding has be less than half the smallest dimension / 2 - 1.
 * Fixed another Bug
   * ***WARNING*** Minimum Text Height needs to be approximately RoundUp( 1 + FontSize * 1.5 ) ...
 The +1 is to keep it from crashing
   * ***HEIGHT*** is effecting width, near edges.
 Maybe because of the corner rounding?
 But that's then causing a stutter? and layout looping crash